Since 2005, 133 projects have benefited from more than $6.5 million in Commercialization Gap Funds.

 - C4C Technology Manager—to provide project management support and bring in key resources

 - Entrepreneur-in-Residence (EIR) or New Ventures Mentor (NVM)

-- C4C Patent Agent—to provide strategic advice regarding patent strategies and to conduct patent landscape analyses
+- C4C Patent Portfolio Manager—to provide strategic advice regarding patent strategies and to conduct patent landscape analyses

-- Buerk Center for Entrepreneurship MBA intern—to conduct additional market research and commercialization assessments
+- CGF MBA Fellow—to assist with additional market research and commercialization assessments

 Funds are awarded to researchers for direct project costs spanning up to 12 months.
 Applications are accepted twice a year, in the spring and fall.

 Disbursement and Use of FundsFollowing approval, funds will be awarded on a milestone-based schedule to be worked out with your Technology Manager and the New Ventures team.
 We strongly encourage funds to be used for product development and marketing purposes.
 No basic research will be funded.
 UW Principal Investigator salaries are not eligible for CGF funding.
 Please discuss your proposed budget in advance with the C4C New Ventures team and your Technology Manager to identify other non-fundable expenses.

 - A proposal must be submitted by a UW Principal Investigator (PI)

 - The technology must have been disclosed to UW C4C and be managed by UW C4C